DCSO/bloom/README.md

        --gzip, --gz                      compress bloom file with gzip --interactive, -i                 interactively add values to the filter --split, -s                       split the input string
-       --each, -e                        print each match of a splitted string individually --delimiter value, -d value       delimiter to use for splitting (default: ",") --fields value, -f value          fields of splitted output to use in filter (a single number or a comma-separated list of numbers, zero-indexed)
+       --each, -e                        print each match of a split string individually --delimiter value, -d value       delimiter to use for splitting (default: ",") --fields value, -f value          fields of split output to use in filter (a single number or a comma-separated list of numbers, zero-indexed)
-       --print-fields value, --pf value  fields of splitted output to print for a successful match (a single number or a comma-separated list of numbers, zero-indexed).
+       --print-fields value, --pf value  fields of split output to print for a successful match (a single number or a comma-separated list of numbers, zero-indexed).
        --help, -h                        show help
        --version, -v                     print the version